NicolasSmarquardt/Automation-Hackathon/README.md

 Accurate reports are essential for better resource allocation and investment planning.
 Furthermore, having an organized and up-to-date equipment inventory facilitates internal and external audits, ensuring compliance and operational transparency.
 A detailed overview of the existing infrastructure is also critical for planning network expansions or future upgrades, allowing for informed decisions that enhance network performance and scalability.

+## Functions

+auth.py function is responsible to get the TOKENS from the NCS (CIENA Management System) for authetification purposes.

+inventory.py is responsible to get the informations related to the network constructive ID.
+These informations are hardware informations in a JSON format.

+generate_inventory_excel.py is responsible to use the JSONs datas and get the relevant informations like PartNumber, type of the equippament, Location (Shelf, slot, NE name) and store it in a Excel file.

 ## Usage

 To use the scripts you must specify some informations hardcoding.
 And these informations are: